maartenSXM/cpphash/INSTALL.md

 Once installed, cpphash can be activated using 'source Bashrc' for those using it with esphome.
-If cpphash is being used without esphome, do noyt source the Bashrc and instead set environment variable CPT_HOME to the cpphash install directory using, for example:
+If cpphash is being used without esphome, do noyt source the Bashrc and instead set environment variable CH_HOME to the cpphash install directory using, for example:

-  export CPT_HOME=~/git/cpphash
+  export CH_HOME=~/git/cpphash

 Alternatively, it can be set in Makefile.cpphash.